jiwonyangg/DMS1_Blog/posts/week10_session1.md

 **4. How did you use colour to create a sense of unity and visual interest in the icons?
 Why did you choose the palette that you did?**

-I tried limiting my colour pallet as much as possible and I reused the colours throughout the entire design (for each set).
+I tried limiting my colour palette as much as possible and I reused the colours throughout the entire design (for each set).
 I ended up with the colours I chose because it best represented my idea I wanted to portray and I felt that those were the most visually appealing options out of all the mock ups I had done.
 The colours were actually based off of the real life counter-parts so I ended up with more colours than I had hoped for but I faced some difficulty with certain icons becoming quite confusing with a heavily limited colour palette.
 But I knew that incorporating red and blue was a must (Korean flag colours).

-**5. How did the elements and prinicples of sound that you used in your audience design correspond to the elements and principles of design that you used in your visual design?**
+**5. How did the elements and principles of sound that you used in your audience design correspond to the elements and principles of design that you used in your visual design?**

 I  focused on choosing sounds that were accurate to the real-life counterparts.
 I think I didn’t focus too much on how they sounded together, so now looking back on it, it feels a bit chaotic because the sounds don’t relate to one another but at the time I wanted to choose sounds that aligned to what it was like in real life.
 So I don’t think that I did anything on corresponding with the elements and principles.